 What is PPI?

-Payment Protection Insurance (PPI) was a product designed to cover your repayments on Loans, Credit Cards, Car Finances, Mortgages or Store Cards if you are unable to work due to an accident, illness or redundancy.
+Payment Protection Insurance (PPI) was a product designed to cover your repayments on Loans, Credit Cards, Car Finances, Mortgages, Store Cards and Catalogues if you are unable to work due to an accident, illness or redundancy.

-As many as 64 million PPI policies have been sold in the UK between 1990 and 2010, but it was often mis-sold.
+As many as 64 million PPI policies1 have been sold in the UK between 1990 and 2010, but it was often mis-sold.

-More than £30bn has already been paid back to people who have complained about the sale of PPI.
+More than £30bn2 has already been paid back to people who have complained about the sale of PPI.

-Complaints about PPI have previously been made about the way the PPI was sold, but following a recent change in complaints handling guidance there is also reason to complain if the bank or other provider earned a high level of commission from the sale of PPI, which you were not told about at the time of sale.
+Complaints about PPI have previously been made about the way the PPI was sold, but following a recent change in complaints handling guidance there is also reason to complain if the Bank or other provider earned a high level of commission from the sale of PPI, which customers were not told about at the time of sale.

 How was PPI mis-sold?